peterhinch/micropython-async/TUTORIAL.md

             # handle UART input
 ```

-This works for simple examples but event loops rapidly become unweildy as the
+This works for simple examples but event loops rapidly become unwieldy as the
 number of events increases.
 They also violate the principles of object oriented
 programming by lumping much of the program logic in one place rather than
 associating code with the object being controlled.
 We want to design a class